-The study of Iwasawa theory of Heegner points was initiated by Perrin-Riou in the late 80's \cite{perrinriou87}.
-She formulated the Heegner point main conjecture for an ordinary prime $p$ split\footnote{In fact Perrin-Riou allows $p$ to be inert in $K$, but the rest of the discussion in the paragraph requires $p$ to be split.} in $K$, which relates the maximal $\Lambda$-torsion submodule of the Pontryagin dual of the $p$-primary Selmer group of $E$ over $K_\infty$ to the index of the $\Lambda$-module generated by Heegner points on $E$ over $K_\infty$.
-In his thesis, Bertolini \cite{Bertolini1995} studied one divisibility towards the main conjecture, the upper bound for the Selmer group in terms of Heegner points, based on the Kolyvagin system of Heegner points.
-This method was refined by Howard \cite{howard04}, completing the proof of this divisibility.
-Soon after, building on the seminal ideas of Bertolini and Darmon~\cite{BertoliniDarmon2005}, Howard \cite{howard06} also provided a criterion under which this main conjecture holds, thereby introducing the framework of bipartite Euler systems.
-Howard's criterion was recently verified in \cite{BCK}, yielding the Heegner point main conjecture under some hypotheses.
-The method relies on Zhang's groundbreaking resolution \cite{zhang14} of the Kolyvagin conjecture.
-A different approach to the Heegner main conjecture was proposed by Wan \cite{wan21}, relying on the fundamental Bertolini--Darmon--Prasanna formula \cite{bertolinidarmonprasanna13} and a Rankin--Selberg main conjecture.
+Iwasawa theory of Heegner points was initiated by Perrin-Riou in the late 80's \cite{perrinriou87}.
+With an inspiration from Kolyvagin's work, she formulated the Heegner point main conjecture for an ordinary prime $p$ split\footnote{In fact Perrin-Riou allows $p$ to be inert in $K$, but the rest of the discussion in the paragraph requires $p$ to be split.} in $K$, which relates the maximal $\Lambda$-torsion submodule of the Pontryagin dual of the $p$-primary Selmer group of $E$ over $K_\infty$ to the index of the $\Lambda$-module generated by the Heegner points.
+In his thesis, Bertolini \cite{Bertolini1995} studied one divisibility toward this main conjecture: upper bound for the Selmer group in terms of the $\Lambda$-module generated by Heegner points, based on the Kolyvagin system of Heegner points.
+About a decade later, it was refined by Howard \cite{howard04}, completing proof of this divisibility.
+Subsequently, building on seminal ideas of Bertolini and Darmon~\cite{BertoliniDarmon2005}, Howard \cite{howard06} found a criterion under which the Heegner point main conjecture holds true, thereby introducing the framework of bipartite Euler systems.
+Howard's criterion was recently verified in \cite{BCK}, yielding a proof of the conjecture under some hypotheses.
+The method relies on Zhang's breakthrough \cite{zhang14} towards Kolyvagin's conjecture, which asserts non-triviality of the Heegner point Kolyvagin system.
+A different approach was proposed by Wan \cite{wan21}, relying on the $p$-adic Waldspurger formula \cite{bertolinidarmonprasanna13} and a Rankin--Selberg main conjecture.

-For a supersingular prime $p$ split in $K$, Castella and Wan \cite{castellawan} formulated the plus and minus Heegner point main conjectures, generalizing the work of Perrin-Riou.
-The formulation involves certain plus and minus Selmer groups \`a la Kobayashi \cite{kobayashi03} (see also \cite{longovigni}).
+More recently, for a supersingular prime $p$ split in $K$, Castella and Wan \cite{castellawan} formulated plus/minus Heegner point main conjectures.
+The formulation involves plus/minus Selmer groups \`a la Kobayashi \cite{kobayashi03} (see also \cite{longovigni}).
 Using the strategy in \cite{wan21}, Castella and Wan also proved the plus/minus Heegner point main conjecture for semistable elliptic curves.